 The population of the FTBMI is 800+ citizens.
 Los Angeles County is home to three Native American Indian tribes that predate the establishment of California Missions: the Ventureño, Gabrieleño, and Fernandeño.
-According to 2019 U.S. Census Data presented by the Los Angeles

-City/County Native American Indian Commission, California is home to more people of Native heritage than any other state in the United States.
+According to 2019 U.S. Census Data presented by the Los Angeles City/County Native American Indian Commission, California is home to more people of Native heritage than any other state in the United States.
 Los Angeles County is home to the second largest concentration of persons of American Indian descent in the United States.
 The U.S. Census in 2019 estimated that the Los Angeles County population of persons identifying as fully or partly American Indian or Alaskan Native is 162,763.

-30% of FTBMI's approximately 800 citizens live close to or below the Federal poverty threshold.
-One out of every two FTBMI families does not reach the 2021 median family income for Los Angeles County of \$80,000 and cannot afford to live within their traditional territory of Los Angeles County.
-35% of FTBMI families spend more than 1/3 of their income on rent.
-Approximately one in every 15 Tribal Citizens has been homeless within the last 10 years.
-Approximately 1% of FTBMI Citizens have no income.
+Presently, some 30% of FTBMI citizens live close to or below the Federal poverty threshold.
+A further 1 out of every 2 FTBMI families live below the 2021 Los Angeles County median family income of \$80,000 (U.S. Census, 2020), and therefore cannot afford to live within their traditional territory.
+35% percent of FTBMI families spend more than 1/3 of their income on rent.
+Moreover, approximately one in every 15 Tribal Citizens has been homeless within the last ten years.
+Approximately 1% of tribal citizens have no income.

 It is well-known that traditional, cultural Native American practices effectively served to maintain a sustainable ecological balance among land, water and people for thousands of years.
-The WC Team understands that traditional ecological knowledge and Nature Based Solutions plays an important role in water management, not only because of the ecological benefits that come with restoring traditional practices, but also because it provides an approach for the preservation of important aspects of cultural heritage.
+The WC Team understands that traditional ecological knowledge and Nature Based Solutions play an important role in water management, not only because of the ecological benefits that come with restoring traditional practices, but also because it provides an approach for the preservation of important aspects of cultural heritage.